 The abomination of desolation is a prophetic event found in the book of Daniel (Daniel 12:11) and referred to by Jesus Christ (Matthew 24:15).
-Though it has a historical fulfillment, there is also a future fulfillment when daily sacrifices will be offered in Jerusalem and then cut off and replaced by some sort of blasphemous display.
+Though it has historical fulfillments, there is also a future fulfillment when daily sacrifices will be offered in Jerusalem and then cut off and replaced by some sort of blasphemous display.
 This prophecy is significant because it represents an important time marker signaling the nearness of the return of Jesus Christ.

-“The Hebrew root for abomination is shaqats, which means ‘to be filthy,’ ‘to loath,’ ‘to abhor’” (“Abomination of Desolation,” International Standard Bible Encyclopedia).
+In the Old Testament, the word translated “abomination” is shiqquwts.
+“The Hebrew root for abomination is shaqats, [which means] ‘to be filthy,’ ‘to loath,’ ‘to abhor’” (“Abomination of Desolation,” International Standard Bible Encyclopedia).
 It is most often used to describe idolatrous worship practices, especially those most offensive to a sense of decency and morality.

 First fulfillment of the abomination of desolation